 Later, Dr. Viscardi’s tireless efforts went on to inspire legislation such as the Individuals with Disabilities Education Act (IDEA) of 1975 and the Americans With Disabilities Act (ADA) of 1990 that protects the rights of children and adults with disabilities.

-Edmund L. Cortez, succeeded Dr. Martin as President upon his retirement in September 1994.
 Throughout the 1990s, the Center continued to expand and grow.
 In 1996, the Nathaniel H. Kornreich Technology Center, which showcases state-of-the-art assistive technology while providing information demonstrations, technology evaluations, and training on assistive technology and its impact on people with disabilities, was founded.
-The Smeal Learning Center opened in 1997 as a unique training facility that offered technology and multi-media resources including video and audio production and captioning, along with teleconferencing and accessible training space.
-Additionally in 1997, the Center’s National Business & Disability Council took a leading role nationally as a resource for the successful integration of persons with disabilities into the workforce and consumer marketplace.
+Additionally, in 1997, the Center’s National Business & Disability Council took a leading role nationally as a resource for the successful integration of persons with disabilities into the workforce and consumer marketplace.

 On February 4, 2011, the leadership at The Viscardi Center came full circle with the appointment of John D. Kemp as President and CEO.
 Kemp is himself disabled and, beyond his considerable skills, training and talents, brings personal experience and insight to advancing integration of individuals with disabilities.
 Having personally met Dr. Viscardi at age nine, Kemp speaks of the profound affect this meeting had on him and his father.
 Dr. Viscardi was living proof, a powerful force that touched not only his life, but literally millions of people with disabilities around the world, demonstrating that they could live life to its fullest, just like everyone else.